 While displaying a variety of different pieces can infuse the china cabinet with personality, you run the risk of creating a visual mess.
 Therefore, make sure to achieve symmetry within your china cabinet.
 This doesn’t mean the left and right sides must mirror one another, but there should be balance in color, volume, and textiles.

 Another good idea?
 Limit the main colors of your wares to no more than two (though you may be able to get away with three).
 This makes it easier to have a uniting theme throughout your china cabinet’s contents.
 Keep in mind, that nontraditional hues like those of crystal, wood, and plants should count towards your display cabinet’s capped color scheme.

 Have consistent margins between each stack or item you display within your china cabinet.
 Ideally, spacing between each grouping would be well-defined to make positioning feel purposeful rather than one messy blur.
 However, regardless of whether this can or cannot be achieved, it’s important to remain consistent when creating margins within your china cabinet.

-Tips for Displaying With Visual Intrigue Within Your China Cabinet
+Ideas for Displaying China With Visual Intrigue Inside Your Cabinet

 - Mix textiles, patterns, and colors (in most cases, no more than three) - This can be achieved through a bold china set or mixing various materials, such as porcelain with crystal.